chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 iex ((New-Object System.Net.WebClient).DownloadString("$baseUrl/install.ps1"))
 # You'll need to also use the script you used for local installs to get Chocolatey installed.

+# Are you military, government, or for some other reason have FIPS compliance turned on?
+#choco feature enable --name="'useFipsCompliantChecksums'"

 # Sources - Remove community repository
 choco source remove --name="'chocolatey'"

 # Sources - Add your internal repositories
 # This is Chocolatey.Server specific:
 choco source add --name="'internal_server'" --source="'$baseUrl/chocolatey'" --priority="'1'"
-# Add other sources here
+#TODO: Add other sources here

 # Add license to setup and to local install
 choco upgrade chocolatey-license -y